Who would’ve thought that “remote work” would become as big as it has become in this day and age?

 Users can integrate ClickUp with Zoom to schedule and start meetings instantly from within tasks, receive meeting details, get notified to join meetings, and even get the recording links.
 Along with Zoom, ClickUp is easily integrated with Calendar, Google Drive, Dropbox, Slack, and OneDrive Cloud Storage.

 There are several pre-built templates that users can customize, give transparency, and prioritize tasks.
 Team members can assign the tasks to ensure that everything is covered and collaborate.

 Evidently, there are countless amazing tools for managing a remote work environment.
 I think, overall, we have touched upon some of the best of the best on the market right now.
 In the end, you have to decide what is a good fit for your specific business, and the type of team you are managing.

-Alternatively, you can take a look at the Geekflare Collections page to check out some other niche tools for many different occasions.
-Getting set-up with your project management environment is always messy at first.
+Getting set up with your project management environment is always messy at first.
 But once you get it going, it should be a breeze to steer through projects and individual tasks.

 The tools showcased here are just right for your specific needs.

 I am a Content Strategist and Senior Writer with diverse experience giving me a 360-degree understanding of the audience.
 My passion is to deep dive into the market to understand what works best and use it to benefit everyone with top-notch… read more